lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 *Getting only reports for "close contact" gives the impression that you can only get sick from being "close" to someone.
 This is incorrect, since researchers have discovered cases in which no one was a close contact with each other, yet still people were becoming infected.
 You **can** get sick **without** being near someone who is sick.*

 > Although individuals experiencing these barriers are unable to use the app directly, they can still benefit from it if other people use it.
 For example, if someone with the app receives a notification, they may decide not to visit a medically vulnerable person.
 This action protects the vulnerable person from potential exposure, even if the vulnerable person does not have their own compatible phone.

-*Much of the app is based on voluntary action. "may decide" is used, and this makes it seem as if vulnerable people are at the mercy of those who have the latest technology and can use the digital contact tracing app.
-We can't assume people will act with the best intentions, and certainly cannot just leave vulnerable folks at the hands of able bodied and privileged people.
-The report also implies that it's okay to exclude vulnerable from this tool.
+*Much of the app is based on voluntary action.
+The phrase "may decide" is used, and this makes it seem as if vulnerable people are at the mercy of those who have the latest technology and can use the digital contact tracing app.
+We can't assume people will act with the best intentions, and certainly cannot just leave vulnerable folks at the hands of able-bodied and privileged people.
+The report also implies that it's okay to exclude vulnerable individuals from this tool.
 Everyone deserves access to data and information to protect themselves.*

 > Currently, British Columbia, Alberta, Nunavut and the Yukon have not adopted the COVID Alert app.

 *If nearly all of Western Canada isn't able to use the app, then that's a huge piece of data missing.*

-> Early notification is key to the success of the COVID Alert app in breaking the chain of infection by encouraging self-isolation until direction from public heath authorities can be sought. ...
+> Early notification is key to the success of the COVID Alert app in breaking the chain of infection by encouraging self-isolation until direction from public heath authorities can be sought. [...]
 To date, more than 80% of users who receive an OTK enter it into the app; however, fewer than 5% of positive cases have obtained an OTK from their public health authority.

 *Again, lets assume those who get an key self isolate.
 That's less than 5% of positive cases self isolating.
 Public health requires the entire public to participate.
 5% participating is simply too low.*